SupporttTheEnd/Bingo-Game/README.md

 # Bingo Game Implementation

 ## Overview
-This repository contains the implementation of a Bingo game in C++.
+This project contains the implementation of a Bingo game in C++.
 The project includes functionalities to create, initialize, play, and manage a Bingo game.

 ## Files
 - `bingo.h` and `bingo.cpp`: These files contain the implementation of the Bingo game class, including constructors, destructor, methods for initializing the game, playing the game, and managing memory.